 But even then, hostile takeover attempts were rare in the banking industry, especially among community banks, said Philip Smith, the president of Gerrish McCreary Smith in Memphis, the law firm that represented BEO in its fight to ward off the takeover attempt.

-In the past two years, there have been two other notable unsuccessful hostile attempts: Porter Bancorp Inc. in Louisville tried to take over Citizens First Corp. in Bowling Green, Ky., in October.
-And Crescent Capital VI LLC, a private-equity firm in Bellevue, Wash., tried to take over Cowlitz Bancorp. in Longview, in January 2009.
-(Regulators closed Cowlitz on Friday.)
+In the past year, there have been two other notable unsuccessful hostile attempts: Porter Bancorp Inc. in Louisville tried to take over Citizens First Corp. in Bowling Green, Ky., in October.
+And Crescent Capital VI LLC, a private-equity firm in Bellevue, Wash., tried to take over Cowlitz Bancorp. in Longview, in January.

 Smith estimated that only a handful of banking companies have succeeded in hostile forays over the past 15 to 20 years.

 "It's still been pretty much a businessperson-to-businessperson environment of a casual approach, preliminary conversations, 'let's see if this works,' " Smith said.
 "If someone's not interested, it would be rare to make a hostile run."